xsuite/xfields/examples/beambeam_rigid_bunch/design.md

 arrays indexed by RF slot.
 Combining those layouts would enlarge every scalar BB2D element, introduce a per-particle mode branch and complicate the API.

-The multibunch-specific behavior is narrower than these duplicated surfaces:
+The rigid-bunch-specific behavior is narrower than these duplicated surfaces:

 - Match a tracked bunch to an opposing bunch using `zeta`, with periodic ring wrapping.